FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 <!--more-->

-At the end, your app will be able to:
+In the end, your app will be able to:

 - Log users in
 - Log users out